-The Imperial Russian fortress (Cietoksnis) is the most unique part of Daugavpils.
-It is essentially a residential district entirely surrounded by 19th century fortifications, walls and gates.
+The Imperial Russian fortress (Cietoksnis) is a unique part of Daugavpils.
+It is essentially a residential district entirely surrounded by 19th-century fortifications, walls, and gates.

 Fortifications themselves are of interest – they may be ascended.
 The Nicholas gate was restored, once again adorned by the Russian coat of arms.

 Arsenal building of Cietokšnis has recently been converted into Mark Rothko art museum.
 This Jewish abstract painter was born in pre-WW1 Daugavpils.
 However, the overpriced museum hosts merely a few of his works with the rest of largely empty halls dedicated to his life story or temporary (non-Rothko) exhibits.